IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I buckled down and finally began to learn modern quantum electrodynamics.
 I saw the necessity of digging into the literature on my own, and even then I didn't entirely trust the authorities I was reading.
 Feynman seemed to me too hand-waving, airily taking flight above difficulties.
 Concededly, that sort of thing can be a marvelous aid to progress.
 But it can be taken too far.
 On the other hand, schwinger and tomonaga seemed to me unnecessarily formalistic and plodding.
 I finally found enlightenment in the papers published by freeman dyson in 1949.
 Dyson was one of the great minds in physics at the time, and also happened to be one of the best writers in the field.”

+>“Whatever the final laws of nature may be, there is no reason to suppose that they are designed to make physicists happy.”
+[Reply to critics of the anthropic principle]

+>“Martin Rees said that he was sufficiently confident about the multiverse to bet his dog’s life on it, while Andrei Linde said he would bet his own life.
+As for me, I have just enough confidence about the multiverse to bet the lives of both Andrei Linde and Martin Rees’s dog.”

+>“How important is now who was prime minister of Great Britain or Canada in 1903?
+What stands out as really important is that at McGill University, Ernest Rutherford and Frederick Soddy were working out the nature of radioactivity...The understanding of radioactivity allowed physicists to explain how the Sun and Earth’s cores could still be hot after millions of years.
+In this way, it removed the last scientific objection to what many geologists and paleontologists thought was the great age of the Earth and the Sun.
+After this, Christians and Jews either had to give up belief in the literal truth of the Bible or resign themselves to intellectual irrelevance.”

+>“There are arrows of scientific explanation, which thread through the space of all scientific generalizations.
+Having discovered many of these arrows, we can look at a pattern that has emerged, and we notice a remarkable thing: perhaps the greatest scientific discovery of all.
+These arrows seem to converge to a common source!
+Start anywhere in science and, like an unpleasant child keep asking “Why?”
+You will eventually get down to the level of the very small.”

+>“Plato and the neo-Platonists taught that the beauty we see in nature is a reflection of the beauty of the ultimate, the nous.
+For us, too, the beauty of present theories is an anticipation, a premonition, of the beauty of the final theory.
+And in any case, we would not accept any theory as final unless it were beautiful.”

 >“Well, I think it's yielding very useful insights.
 And um, I think it's... it's been disappointing because the idea of string theory as a theory of fundamental forces has been around now for quite a while, uh, a number of decades, and it has not led to the kind of specific prediction.
 Well, it makes some qualitative predictions, like it explains why gravity has to exist, but it has not led to the kind of specific numerical predictions, which will say, well, okay, now you can take it to the bank.
 Um, But it's the **only game in town**.
 Um, there are alternatives for pictures of what happens at very short distances.
 There's one due to me called "<a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>" which I...
 I think is **a possibility worth taking seriously, but is much less attractive than the string theory and um, I hope string theory is right, but and I don't see anything else on the horizon that's remotely as attractive**.
 Andy, do you agree with that?” [<a href="https://www.youtube.com/watch?v=PFJ46G8BflQ&t=3108s" target="_blank">YouTube</a>][^Weinberg]

+>“But even so, I find string theory very attractive and if I had to bet my life I would bet on string theory rather than on asymptotic safety.”

 ― <a href="https://en.wikipedia.org/wiki/Steven_Weinberg" target="_blank">Steven Weinberg</a>